Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Experiments

 The full architecture is trained end-to-end using a mean-squared error loss between the predicted dynamics $\{\hat{\mathbf{y}}_t\}_{t=1}^{T_y}$ and the target series $\{\mathbf{y}_t\}_{t=1}^{T_y}$.
-The datasets are derived from two different physical systems (kinematics and simple harmonic oscillator) as shown in the next sections.
+Similar to the architecture in Section \ref{sec:mnist}, the DE and PD are not trained separately, and there is no additionaly restriction or bias placed on the latent variable $z$.
+The datasets are derived from two different physical systems (kinematics and simple harmonic oscillator) as described in the following sections.